PeterHUistyping/Machine_Learning_Guidance/README.md

 # Machine Learning Guidance

-The Repo integrates a collection of my *Machine Learning and Data Science Projects*, including both Theoretical and Practical/ Applied.
+The Repo integrates a collection of my *Machine Learning and Data Science Projects*, including both Theoretical and Practical (Applied) ML.
+In addition, there are also materials (paper, ebook, repo, tool, etc) that I found very interesting and helpful attached.
+I hope it could help you start from beginner to advanced.

 ## Machine Learning Knowledge Sharing